 Unhappy with your exam results?
 Failed your final assessment?
-We have answered your most common questions about stage 1 informal appeals.
+We have answered your most common questions about making a stage 1 or informal appeal.
 This is also known as ‘Resolution with the original decision-maker’ and is the first level of appeal.

 You have 15 working days from the date your results are released to submit a stage 1 appeal.
-Weekends, public holidays and the University closure in December–January do not count in terms of this deadline.
+Weekends, public holidays and the University shutdown in December to January are not included in this deadline.
 The 15 days do not start from when you personally checked your results or emails.

 Yes.
 You may contact your unit coordinator to request feedback.
 Before you contact your unit coordinator, attend your exam review session or review your paper according to your faculty’s procedures, if possible.
-Seeking feedback on your exam can be considered as the start of the stage 1 appeal timeframe.
+Seeking feedback on your exam can be considered the start of the stage 1 appeal process.

 The unit coordinator for your subject will review your stage 1 appeal – or they may delegate a tutor or another academic to review it on their behalf.
 The person who reviews your stage 1 appeal should provide their name and contact details.